|

 energies, eternally present and existing, in select

-Since n¤ two quantum waves may perpetually remain ideally
+Since n¤ two quantum waves may perpetually remain classically-ideally

 identical (they may be tentatively c¤hærænt, tentatively c¤rrælatæd,